rui314/mold/README.md

   isn't ideal.

   So, all in all, incremental linking is tricky.
-I wanted to make the regular full link as fast as possible, so that we don't have to think about it.
+I wanted to make the full link as fast as possible, so that we don't have to think about how to workaround the slowness of the full link.

 - Defining a completely new file format and use it